memo33/sc4pac/docs/metadata.md

 Conventions:
 - Unnecessary query parameters should be removed, such as categories `&catid=26` or other tokens `&confirm=1&t=1&csrfKey=5c0b12346fafafbbbac8ffa45466559a`.
 - SC4Evermore URLs should include `www.` as part of their domain.
-- Apart from ZIP files, other supported archive formats are 7z, JAR, RAR and NSIS exe installers.
+- Apart from ZIP files, other supported archive formats are 7z, JAR, RAR and NSIS or Clickteam exe-installers.
 - Assets may also contain one layer of nested ZIP or other archive files.
 - Instead of being wrapped in a ZIP file, assets may also consist of a single DBPF file or DLL file.